 - The production designers in The Spy Who Loved Me appear to have been aiming to make the Potemkin, a "Delta II", but seem to have forgotten the fairwater planes the class had and chucked on (inaccurately) a red star on the side for viewer identification, since your average viewer wouldn't know what a "Delta I" looks like.

 Type 667 BDR Kalmar/"Delta III"Carrying 16 R-29R/SS-N-18 missiles, this was the first seriously quiet Soviet boomer.

-Project 941 Akula (shark)/"Typhoon"One of the world's most famous submarines and the biggest type ever built (it has a small swimming pool on board, since it's rather roomy), being twice the width of the US equivalent, the Ohio class.
+Project 941 Akula (shark)/"Typhoon"One of the world's most famous submarines and the biggest type ever built (it has a small swimming pool on board, since it's rather roomy), being twice the width of the US equivalent, the Ohio class (it's twice the width because it's essentially two standard submarine hulls welded together side by side).
 The R-39/SS-N-20 "Sturgeon" missiles could hit anywhere in the continental US from inside the Arctic Circle.
 Now more or less retired.
 Six were built, while the seventh was scrapped while incomplete.